cclerke/snozama/project/doc/styleguide.md

 ### Braces

-No braces are placed on a newline.
+Braces are placed on a newline.
 In other words,

- public static void main() {
+ public static void main()
+ {
  	...
  }

 is preferred to

- public static void main()
+ public static void main() {
- {
  	...
  }